DHIWAHAR-K/Extract-Data-from-Twitter/README.md

 - **Data Processing:** Cleaning and organizing the extracted data.
 - **Output Display:** Displaying the fetched tweets or saving them to a file.

+## Requesting the Twitter API
+Twitter API gives us developer access to connect to Twitter and extract or modify data. and Here are the steps to follow to get the Twitter API:

+1. Use this link to request an API by providing required inputs.
+It might take 2-3 hours to get the approval.
+2. Once you get the approval, you will be able to see your project by going to the dashboard.
+3. If you observe clearly, under the ‘Access Token and Secret’, you will be initially having ‘Created with Read Only permissions.
+4. And we need to change this to ‘Read and Write’ for serving our purpose of extracting and writing data.
+5. For this, we choose the Setting tab and click on the edit option in User authentication settings

 ## Running the Script

 1. Install the required library by running `pip install tweepy` in your Python environment.